arcus/education_modules/bash_command_line_101/bash_scripting_101.md

 | `.html` | html file |

 <div class = "learnmore">
 The file endings (or **extensions**) like `.txt`, `.csv`, or `.doc` (Word), `.xslx` (Excel) are the part of the file name that lets your computer know what type of program to use to open it.
-The ending doesn't actually impact the contents of the file, which is why we were able to create files like `my_file` in the previous section with no file ending at all.
+The ending doesn't actually impact the contents of the file, which is why we will be able to create files like `my_file` in the next section with no file ending at all.
 </div>